immers-space/activitypub-express/README.md

 collections, but they are not permanetly deleted, so they would re-appear after undo of block.

 * Rate limits: not included in `activitpub-express`; should be handled in the specific implementation

+* Content sanitization: the apex default store will sanitize for storage in MongoDB, but display sanitization is not included in `activitpub-express`.
+This should be handled in the specific implementation

 ## API